Bahrain–Qatar relations: Territorial disputes

 Starting in 1936, Qatar and Bahrain were involved in territorial disputes over the Hawar Islands, Fasht Al Azm, Fasht Dibal, Qit'at Jaradah, and Zubarah.
 In 1996, Bahrain boycotted the GCC summit hosted in Qatar, claiming that the last summit held in Qatar in 1990 was used as a platform to reiterate their territorial claims to the other GCC states.
 They also cited the 1986 Qatari incursion in Fasht Dibal as a reason for not attending.
-In December 1996, two Qatari citizens, Salwa Fakhri and Fahad Al Baker, were arrested on charges of espionage in Bahrain.
-During the trial, it was purported that Qatar had been involved in a prior spying mission which was uncovered by Bahraini authorities in 1987.
-In January 1997, a member of Bahrain's ruling family, Nasser Al Khalifa, defected to Qatar in a highly publicized instance in which he flew a Bahraini military helicopter to the Qatari capital.

-The disputes were resolved by the International Court of Justice (ICJ) on 16 March 2001, giving Bahrain the Hawar Islands (excluding the Janan Island), Qit'at Jaradah, and Fasht Al Azm, with Qatar receiving Zubarah, Fasht Dibal, and the Janan Island.
+At a GCC meeting in 1990, it was proposed by Qatar that the dispute be settled by the International Court of Justice (ICJ), which was met with agreement from Bahrain.
+This proposal was frought with controversies, however, as in 1991, Qatar sought to undermine Bahrain's claims by requesting a unilateral agreement from the ICJ which would have seen all of Qatar's territorial claims affirmed.
+Negotiations persisted, however, and the disputes were resolved by the ICJ on 16 March 2001, giving Bahrain the Hawar Islands (excluding the Janan Island), Qit'at Jaradah, and Fasht Al Azm, with Qatar receiving Zubarah, Fasht Dibal, and the Janan Island.

 Zubarah

 From the 19th century onward, the two countries periodically disputed the ownership of Zubarah, a town on the north-west coast of Qatar.
-Tensions were heightened in 1939 after Qatar constructed a fort in the town; an act which was deemed illegal by Bahrain.
+A large-scale conflict between the two broke out in 1937.
+Tensions were heightened in 1938 after Qatar constructed Zubarah Fort in the town; an act which was deemed illegal by Bahrain.
 A settlement was reached in 1944 during a meeting mediated by the Saudis, in which Qatar recognized Bahrain's customary rights, such as grazing, and visiting with no formalities necessary.
 However, this accord was broken shortly after, following the construction of another fort by Qatar.

 In 1953, Bahrain reiterated its claims over Zubarah when it sent a party of students and teachers to Zubarah who proceeded to write 'Bahrain' on the walls of Zubarah Fort.
 Furthermore, the Bahrain Education Department published maps which alleged Bahraini sovereignty over the entire north-west coast of the peninsula.
 Qatar responded by stationing troops in the fort in 1954.
 The case was resolved in Qatar's favor by the ICJ in 2001.

+Hawar Islands

+Both countries laid claim to the chain of islands known as Hawar Islands, located a short distance off the western Qatari coast.
+In January 1976, during an interview with a Bahraini newspaper, Qatari foreign minister Suhaim bin Hamad Al Thani minimized the conflict over Hawar in the interests of preserving cordial relations between the two.
+However, upon a statement by the Bahraini foreign minister which implied there was no dispute due to Bahrain's claims being recognized by the international community, Suhaim bin Hamad strongly rebuffed his claims, leading to further strained relations.